South Dakota pheasant season longer with more birds than other states

 The hunting season is similar Nebraska.
 The season runs from Oct.
 28 – Jan.
 31. The state has a three-bird daily limit and a possession limit of 12 roosters.

-While Nebraska’s pheasant hunting season is the same as South Dakota’s, the seasons are shorter in Iowa, Minnesota, Montana and North Dakota.
+While Nebraska’s pheasant hunting season is similar to South Dakota’s, the seasons are shorter in Iowa, Minnesota, Montana and North Dakota.

 The North Dakota season is Oct.
 7 -Jan.
 7. It’s Oct.
 07 – Jan.
 01 in Montana.